 What is Root?

-Although we’ve grown beyond the first ten, we operate in small teams that are given ownership over projects and results.
-Root is where it is today due to the hard work, ingenuity, and exceptional performance of the people here.
-The idea behind Root is simple and well-known.
-Insurance companies have known for a long time that how people drive is more predictive of their likelihood of getting into an accident than their demographics.
+Insurance companies have known for a long time that people’s driving behavior is more predictive of their likelihood of getting into an accident than their demographics.
 However, actually executing on this idea is challenging.
 We’ve been fortunate to build an incredibly talented team that has brought this idea to life.

-Periodically, teams gather for a retrospective.
+Periodically, teams gather for a retrospective to identify opportunities for improvement.
 We discuss what’s going well and what’s not going well, and we identify action items we want to take.
 Reflecting on how to become more effective as a team is a critical component of our process.
 The entire engineering organization at Root does a retrospective each quarter.

 We primarily work individually, but we also periodically do pair programming.
 We have pairing stations set up to be comfortable and conducive to collaboration: two monitors (mirrored), two keyboards, and two mice hooked up to a single computer.
 While our pull request process can help engineers learn and grow, there are many aspects of software development that can’t be taught via pull requests.
 PRs only contain the end-result of writing code; they don’t capture the process of getting there.
 Tools, techniques, and thought processes can all be improved via pairing.